IHE/supplement-template/README.md

 # Status
 This repository is under-construction.
-Please don't use it yet...
+Please try using it.
+If you have questions, contact John Moehrke.

+Note that a copy of the normal word DOCX supplement template is available here as [suppl_template.md](./suppl_template.md)

 # Overall organization
 ![](classnotes/Organization.svg)